 - Changing patterns takes time: For many toddlers, a change in sleep schedule goes more smoothly when it’s introduced gradually, instead of all at once, if that’s possible.
 A bedtime that’s 15 or 20 minutes earlier a few nights in a row is easier to fall asleep to than trying to fall asleep an hour earlier than usual, after all.
 And once bedtime is adjusted, naps often start to fall back into their normal patterns, too.

-- Change is easiest with willing participants: It can be tempting to keep a toddler up until her proper bedtime, in hopes that she will crash then, and set her sleep on the right path the next day, but aside from the high chance that you’ll end up with a cranky toddler long before your day is over, letting her get too tired before bed can make bedtime trickier.
+- Change is easiest with willing participants: It can be tempting to keep a toddler up until their proper bedtime, in hopes that they will crash then, and set their sleep on the right path the next day, but aside from the high chance that you’ll end up with a cranky toddler long before your day is over, letting them get too tired before bed can make bedtime trickier.
 For many children, adjusting bedtime, and then letting naps settle around a steady nighttime sleep can be easier than trying to adjust naps and bedtime all at once.

 - Consistency gets results: Once you’ve made your adjustment, it will stick best if you and Baby stick to it.
 It can be tempting to let your family’s schedule slide on weekends, or, on the other hand, to try to catch up on sleep on the weekend, but catching up like that doesn’t provide the steady biological rhythms that make for the best rest.